How to calculate the numbers in the backend

 Explanation of how revenue, number of orders and profit are calculated in the Shoporama backend.
 See exactly which order statuses count towards which figures.

-The figures in the Shoporama backend (frontend, statistics and reports) are calculated based on a fixed filter on the orders.
-Here you get the exact explanation so you can trust that the numbers show the right picture, also when comparing with your financial report.
+The figures in the Shoporama backend (the dashboard, statistics, and reports) are calculated based on a fixed filter applied to the orders.
+Here’s a detailed explanation so you can be confident that the figures accurately reflect reality, even when comparing them to your financial statements.

 All revenue and order figures are based on two conditions, both of which must be met:

-- The status of the order is one of the counting statuses (see next section)
+- The order’s status is one of the counting statuses (see next section)

 If both conditions are met, the order is counted.
-A "Sent" order that is not marked as paid is not counted.
-The same applies to a paid order whose status is set to "Canceled".
+A “Shipped” order that is not marked as paid is therefore not counted.
+The same applies to a paid order whose status is set to “Canceled.”

 Shoporama’s actual order statuses

-- Inprocess means pick and pack in progress
+- InProcess means picking and packing are in progress

-- Pending means waiting for e.g. backorder or manual approval
+- Pending:waiting for, e.g., a backorder or manual approval

-- Credit note(credit) is a created credit note linked to an original order
+- "Credit" refers to a credit memo created and linked to an original order

-Note: There is no status called "Completed".
-A "completed" order is typically in status "Sent" (shipped) or "Ready" (picked up).
-Both count towards revenue as long as they are paid.
+Note: There is no status called "Completed."
+A “completed” order is typically in the “Sent” (shipped) or “Ready” (picked up) status.
+Both count toward revenue as long as they have been paid.

 Which statuses count where

-It's important to know that the filter is slightly different depending on which number is displayed.
+It’s important to know that the filter works slightly differently depending on which figure is being displayed.
 In practice, there are two variants:

 Variant 1: Revenue and dashboard figures (6 statuses)

-For revenue figures, profit, daily revenue, monthly revenue, annual revenue and product statistics, these six statuses count:
+For revenue figures, profit, daily revenue, monthly revenue, annual revenue, and product statistics, these six statuses are included:

-- New, In progress, Pending, Ready, Sent and Credit note
+- New, In Progress, Pending, Ready, Shipped, and Credit Memo

-Credited orders count towards revenue because the credit in Shoporama is a separate order with original_order_id pointing to the original order.
-This gives a true sales figure.
+Credited orders are included in revenue because, in Shoporama, a credit memo is treated as a separate order with an `original_order_id` that points to the original order.
+This provides an accurate sales figure.

-When displaying a pure number of orders (e.g. in the front page order counter, supplier statistics, brand statistics and shipping statistics), a slightly tighter filter is used with only five statuses:
+When displaying a raw count of orders (e.g., in the order counter on the homepage, supplier statistics, brand statistics, and shipping statistics), a slightly stricter filter is used with only five statuses:

-- New, In process, Pending, Ready and Sent (Credit note does not count)
+- New, In Progress, Pending, Ready, and Shipped (Credit memos are not included)

-It also filters on original_order_id IS NULL, which means that returns and credit notes are not counted as separate orders.
-This prevents a return from being double counted.
+At the same time, the filter checks for ` original_order_id IS NULL`, which means that returns and credit memos are not counted as separate orders.
+This prevents a return from being double-counted.

-- Return orders (orders where original_order_id points to an original order) are not counted in order counters, but are subtracted in return reports
+- Return orders (orders where ` original_order_id ` points to an original order) are not included in order counters but are deducted in return reports

-Tip: If a number in the dashboard doesn't match your expectations, first check if the missing orders are marked as paid.
+Tip: If a number on the dashboard doesn’t match your expectations, first check whether the missing orders are marked as paid.
 This is the most common cause of discrepancies.

 Periods on the dashboard

-The frontend typically shows revenue and order numbers for:
+The front page typically shows revenue and order counts for:

 - Today from midnight to now (your local time zone)

-Inventory value is calculated from cost prices and inventory and does not use the order status filter.
-Read the details in Calculating inventory value.
-For products without cost price, see Inventory value without cost price.
+Inventory value is calculated based on cost prices and inventory levels and does not use the order status filter.
+Read the details in Calculating Inventory Value.
+For products without a cost price, see Inventory Value Without Cost Price.

-Why does the revenue in the dashboard not match what I see in e-conomic?
+Why doesn’t the revenue in the dashboard match what I see in e-conomic?

-The two systems can show different numbers for several reasons.
-Shoporama counts an order as soon as it is paid and has a counting status.
-E-conomic only counts when the invoice is posted.
-Credits, VAT handling and accruals may also differ.
-For accounting, e-conomic is the facit.
-For daily operations, the dashboard provides a quick overview.
+The two systems may show different figures for several reasons.
+Shoporama counts an order as soon as it is paid and has a “counted” status. e-conomic only counts it once the invoice has been posted.
+Credits, VAT handling, and period cut-offs may also differ.
+For accounting purposes, e-conomic is the final authority.
+For day-to-day operations, the dashboard provides a quick overview.

-Why doesn't revenue drop when I credit an order?
+Why doesn’t revenue decrease when I issue a credit memo for an order?

-This is a conscious choice.
-The credit is created as a separate order that points to the original order.
-The original revenue still stands at the time the sale was made.
-The credit itself is a negative item in the return report and is handled separately in the accounts.
+This is a deliberate choice.
+The credit memo is created as a separate order that references the original order.
+The original revenue remains recorded at the time the sale occurred.
+The credit memo itself appears as a negative entry in the returns report and is handled separately in the financial statements.

-Anne (accountant): Where do I see returns and credit notes separately?
+Anne (bookkeeper): Where can I view returns and credit memos separately?

-Return orders are characterized by having an original order attached to them.
-You can find them under the returns report in the statistics.
-The number of "clean" orders on the front page does not count them, so you avoid double counting.
-The revenue figure includes both sales and credits, so the net figure will be correct.
+Return orders are identified by having an original order associated with them.
+You’ll find them under the returns report in the statistics.
+The number of “pure” orders on the front page doesn’t include them, so you avoid double-counting.
+Both sales and credits are included in the revenue figure, so the net total is correct.

-Peter (store owner): Does a bank transfer count before the money has come in?
+Peter (store owner): Does a bank transfer count before the money has been received?

-Peter (store owner).
-The order must be marked as paid before it is included in the figures.
-Only when you (or an automated integration) set the order to paid does it count on the dashboard and in the statistics.
+No. The order must be marked as paid before it’s included in the figures.
+Only when you (or an automated integration) mark the order as paid will it be counted on the dashboard and in the statistics.

-Each renewal generates a new real order in Shoporama, and each of them counts in the same way as regular orders.
-Paid and a counting status gives revenue.
-You can see the renewed orders in line with regular orders in the order list.
+Each renewal generates a new actual order in Shoporama, and each of them counts the same way as regular orders.
+A “Paid” and “Counted” status generates revenue.
+You can see the renewed orders alongside regular orders in the order list.

 Do test and demo orders count?

-Yes, if they are created with a counting status and are marked as paid.
-Remember to set test orders to "Canceled" or delete them completely so they don't pollute your numbers.
+Yes, if they’re created with a “counting” status and marked as paid.
+Remember to set test orders to “Canceled” or delete them entirely so they don’t skew your numbers.

-Why does the number of orders appear to be lower than the revenue base?
+Why does the number of orders appear to be lower than the revenue total?

 This is intentional.
-The number of orders counter excludes credited orders and return orders, so you don't count them as real sales.
-The revenue count includes credit notes (as negative amounts in the net count), so the cash flow matches.
+The “Number of Orders” counter excludes credited orders and return orders so you don’t count them as actual sales.
+The revenue figure includes credit memos (as negative amounts in the net total) so that the cash flow balances.

 Is there a status called “Completed”?

-No, there isn't.
-The seven built-in statuses are New, In Progress, Pending, Ready, Sent, Credit Memo and Canceled.
-A completed order is typically listed as "Sent" or "Ready".
+No. The most commonly used built-in statuses are New, In Progress, Pending, Ready, Shipped, Credit Memo, and Canceled.
+A completed order is typically marked as “Shipped” or “Ready.”

-Can I change the filter myself so that I only see the status "Sent"?
+Can I change the filter myself so that I only see the “Shipped” status, for example?

-The filter on the front page is fixed to ensure consistency across shops.
+The filter on the front page is fixed to ensure consistency across stores.
 If you want to segment by status, you can go directly to Orders and filter the list.

 Where can I find a more detailed sales report?

-For detailed reporting, we recommend sales reports and the revenue dashboard or exporting orders as CSV to spreadsheets.
+For detailed reporting, we recommend sales reports and the revenue dashboard, or exporting orders as a CSV file to a spreadsheet.

 Related articles